 Just a step from Saline beach, Le Grain de Sel is an open-air restaurant with world cuisine for lunch and authentic Creole dishes for dinner.
 We recommend the traditional conch stew!

-Colombier, Flamands, Anse des Cayes, Corossol
+Colombier, Flamands, Anse des Cayes, Corossol, and Merlette

 Head to Flamands for the largest beach on the island and the typical charm of St. Barths neighbourhoods.
 The beach is a popular destination for bodyboarding and beach volleyball, but watch out; the rollers can be very strong.